stuartpb/barfspace/content/dadfc5e5-cfb6-4f7d-88c0-bcd64b91feac.md

-# The Plan Plan
+# The Great Notes Consolidation (and subsequent plans)

-The content here has drifted around a ton: this was originally a growth that spontaneously developed on [My Old Bad Ideas][], that then moved on to [Get Your Shit Together][GYST]).
+The content here has drifted around a ton: this was originally a growth that spontaneously developed on [My Old Bad Ideas][], that then moved on to [Get Your Shit Together][GYST] (which is kind of, like, a redux of the "subsequent plans" that are grasped at below).

 There were some quests that were here at one point which have since been migrated over to [Barfspace Operations][] - there's also the [Department of Development][DoD].